 How Far Should A Beginner Hit A Golf Ball

 How far should a beginner hit a golf ball?
-As a beginner, it might be useful to know how far different types of golfers hit their clubs so you can see how you compare.
+As a beginner, it might be helpful to know how far different types of golfers hit their clubs so you can see how you compare.
 When you first start out playing golf you may wonder whether you are hitting the ball far enough.

 If you don’t tend to play with too many different standards of player then you might not be too sure how you measure up.
 Let’s take a look at typical yardages for certain types of golfers and ways in which you could improve the distance that you hit each club.